2026 Texas House of Representatives election: District 13

 Incumbent Republican Angelia Orr is running for re-election.
 On October 11, 2025, the Texas GOP issued a censure against Orr, but stopped short of implementing newly adopted rules that would have barred Orr from running in the Republican primary.
+Despite this, Orr has received endorsements from several state and national Republicans, including Greg Abbott, Donald Trump, and Ted Cruz.
+Challenger Kat Wall, campaigning on more locally focused issues, was endorsed by five of the seven Republican county chairs in the district and received financial backing from billionaire Tim Dunn, but lost to Orr in the primary.
+Orr will face Democrat Albert Hunter in the general election.